rajuyce/faqs/tools/aws.md

    - Security Groups, NACLs, AWS WAF, AWS Shield, Network Firewall, PrivateLink.

 5. **What are network firewalls in AWS and how do you use them?**
-   - AWS Network Firewall is a managed service to deploy stateful inspection rules at VPC level.
+   - AWS Network Firewall is a managed service to deploy stateful inspection rules at the VPC level.

 6. **How do you prevent a Lambda function from accessing the internet?**
    - Deploy it in a private subnet without a NAT Gateway or Internet Gateway.